 - Order an Appraisal.

-In the background, your Settlement Company will work on the transfer of property and disbursement of funds on your behalf.
+In the background, your Settlement Company will work on transferring the property and disbursing funds on your behalf.
 In the process, you may have to respond to their requests.
 Typically, you will have to let them know:

-- How you want to hold the title to the property
+- How do you want to hold the title to the property

 - Choose your Survey option, i.e., no survey, plat only, or plat with markers.